-Around 75% of people spend less than a minute reading their energy bill – and if you just focus on that one big number you could be missing out.
+You may be tempted to just focus on that one big number on your energy bill, but you could be missing out if you don’t take the time to read it fully.
 Take a look at the surrounding information to see if you’re getting the best deal from your supplier.

 Of course, this doesn’t tell you whether cheaper tariffs are available from a different supplier.
 For that, just keep your bill to hand and compare gas and electricity prices with us.

-Supplied, actual and estimated meter readings on your bill
+Supplied, actual and estimated meter readings on your utility bill

 Your bill is calculated either from a meter reading or an estimated meter reading.
 If it’s estimated, suppliers usually send round a meter reader once or twice a year or ask you to supply the reading, then send through an actual bill.